-Our Continuing Care Initiative aims to build a support network around the women we have the great privilege of walking alongside.
+Our Journey Care Initiative aims to build a support network around the women we have the great privilege of walking alongside.
 These resources are available for women who are in the industry or are working on transitioning out and are not yet part of a restorative program.